Organizations should be constantly evolving. Unfortunately, outdated policies and procedures can stick around way too long.

 Table of Contents

-What is an HR Audit?
+What is an HR audit?

-Considering the time and effort that you need to invest in a full-scale assessment, it is advisable to perform one HR audit per year.
-When you make an assessment, you can choose to focus on the following areas:
+Considering the time and effort that you need to invest in a full-scale assessment, it is advisable to perform an audit once a year.

 - Training and Development

 - Employee Relations